hansinikb/GNSS-Dataset/README.md

    ```
 3. Analyze or preprocess further as needed for your research.

-## License
-This dataset is provided for research purposes only.
-Please cite appropriately if used in academic work.

 ## Contact
-For questions or collaborations, please contact [Your Name] at [Your Email].
+For questions or collaborations, please contact [Hansini KB] at [hansinikb@gmail.com].